-The Recce Trail Mission and Trail Jammie events all start and finish at the Fort Highland Recce Base on the edge of the Eastern Escarpment near Dullstroom in Mpumalanga and finish at Fort Mission at Dullstroom.
+The Recce Trail Mission and Trail Jammie events all start at Fort Highland on the edge of the Eastern Escarpment near Dullstroom in Mpumalanga and finish at Fort Mission at Dullstroom.

 The Jammie events are Trail Running support events on the Recce Trail Mission routes.
 ‘Jammie’ is the terminology used for Special Forces support personnel that are not directly involved in a mission